ethereum/solidity-website/src/posts/2026-04-15-solidity-developer-survey-2025-results.md

 - IR pipeline awareness improved: 35% don't know what it is, down from 46%
 - DevEx sentiment improved: 73% report improvement, up from 67% in 2024

-Recurring issue percentages decreased across the board (stack too deep from 68% to 47%, debugging from 55% to 33%), though the question format changed between years (single multi-select field in 2024 vs separate checkboxes in 2025), which may account for some of the difference.
+Recurring issue percentages decreased across the board (stack-too-deep from 68% to 47%, debugging from 55% to 33%), though the question format changed between years (single multi-select field in 2024 vs separate checkboxes in 2025), which may account for some of the difference.

 ## Key takeaways

-**Stack too deep and bytecode size limits hit experienced developers hardest.** 65% of experts report stack too deep vs 25% of beginners.
+**Stack-too-deep and bytecode size limits hit experienced developers hardest.** 65% of experts report stack-too-deep vs 25% of beginners.
 Bytecode size follows the same pattern at 47% vs 17%.
 These aren't beginner complaints - they're the ceiling that experienced developers hit when their codebases grow.

 **The optimizer forces developers to write worse code.** Free-text responses consistently describe how gas optimization incentivizes bad patterns: inlining instead of abstracting, reusing variables instead of naming them clearly, recalculating values instead of storing them.
 The language pushes developers away from clean code.